 In accordance with ASC 350, Intangibles-Goodwill and Other, we test goodwill for impairment on an annual basis on February 1 and between annual tests if indicators of potential impairment exist.
 The impairment test compares the fair value of the operating units to their carrying amounts to assess whether impairment is present.
 We have reviewed the provisions of ASC 350-20, with respect to the criteria necessary to evaluate the number of reporting units that exist.
-In prior years, we had concluded that we had three operating units when reviewing ASC

-350-20: Firearms, Outdoor Products & Accessories, and Electro-Optics.
+In prior years, we had concluded that we had three operating units when reviewing ASC 350-20: Firearms, Outdoor Products & Accessories, and Electro-Optics.
 However, a combination of factors occurring in the firearms industry during the last few years, including changes in the political environment and reduced overall demand for both firearms and the accessories that are attached to firearms, such as laser sights, has resulted in us lowering our long-range sales volume, operating profit, and cash flow forecasts in our Electro-Optics operating unit.
 Based on those forecasts, we felt it important to seek out efficiencies in that operating unit to increase operating performance and, as a result, decided to combine our Electro-Optics operating unit with our Outdoor Products & Accessories operating unit.
 The lowered forecasts and the decision to reorganize those operating units caused us to evaluate the fair value of our operating units utilizing those forecasts.
 Because of that evaluation, we recorded a \$10.4 million impairment of goodwill in our Electro-Optics operating unit during the three months ended January 31, 2019.
-This impairment was recorded in our Outdoor Products & Accessories, we have determined that we now have two operating units: Firearms and Outdoor Products & Accessories.
+This impairment was recorded in our Outdoor Products & Accessories reporting segment.
+Based on our review of ASC 350-20 subsequent to the reorganization of Electro-Optics into Outdoor Products & Accessories, we have determined that we now have two operating units: Firearms and Outdoor Products & Accessories.